DoanNgocCuong/home/5. Software E/Project MVC.md

     Teacher "1" --> "many" Exam : creates
     Exam "1" --> "many" Question : includes
     Student "1" --> "many" Essay : submits
+    Student "1" --> "many" ExamResult : receives
     Teacher "1" --> "many" ExamResult : grades
+    ExamResult "1" --> "1" Exam : associatedWith
     ExamResult "1" --> "many" CriteriaDetail : basedOn
     CriteriaDetail "1" --> "1" Criteria : defines
+    Student "1" --> "many" Essay : viewsPrevious
+    Student "1" --> "many" ExamResult : viewsResults
 ```

 ---

 ### **3.3.6 Summary**

-This detailed class design provides a comprehensive blueprint for implementing the system.
+This detailed class design serves as a comprehensive blueprint for implementing the system.
 Each class is meticulously defined with its respective attributes and methods, ensuring clarity in functionality and interaction.
 The UML diagrams facilitate a visual understanding of the system's architecture, highlighting inheritance and associations that underpin the system's operations.

+**Key Features:**

+1. **Comprehensive Functionality**:

+    - Ensures that all required features, such as exam registration and essay management, are adequately supported.
+2. **Clear Relationships**:

+    - Establishes clear associations between classes, promoting maintainability and scalability.
+3. **Enhanced Clarity**:

+    - The inclusion of methods and attributes provides a clear understanding of each class's responsibilities and interactions within the system.
+4. **Adherence to MVC Principles**:

+    - The structured design maintains a clear separation of concerns, facilitating easier testing, maintenance, and future enhancements.

-By adhering to this structured design, developers can ensure consistency, maintainability, and scalability throughout the development lifecycle.
-If further refinements or additions are needed, feel free to let me know!
+By adhering to this structured and detailed design, developers can ensure consistency, maintainability, and scalability throughout the development lifecycle.